 Car rides can be less traumatic if you help your pet ease into them.
 Over time, progress through the following stages:

-Car Sickness: If your pet experiences carsickness, this can add to their discomfort and stress of their visit.
+Car Sickness: If your pet experiences carsickness, this can add to the discomfort and stress of their visit.
 Our doctors can prescribe effective and safe nausea medication to give your pet prior to travel.
-This will help alleviate any nausea they experience as well as allowing for positive reinforcement with treats during their visit.
+This will help alleviate any nausea they experience as well as allow for positive reinforcement with treats during their visit.

 Carrier: Place the carrier on a steady, level surface (on the floor, behind the passenger seat is safest) and always carry carefully, using both hands.